Partner Visa 820/801 – 300/801

 An applicant must be outside of Australia for the temporary Subclass 309 visa to be granted, after which they can enter Australia

-Similar to the onshore process outlined above, the applicant will initially be granted a Temporary Visa and will be given the opportunity to submit evidence that the relationship is continuing in order to obtain the permanent visa, the Subclass 100.
+Similar to the onshore process outlined above, the applicant will initially be granted a Temporary Visa, and will be given the opportunity submit evidence that the relationship is continuing in order to obtain the permanent visa, the Subclass 100.

-If you do not meet these requirements, but you are planning on marrying your partner, you might be eligible for a Prospective Marriage Visa (subclass 300)Book a consultation
+If you do not meet these requirements, but you are planning on marrying your partner, you might be eligible for a Prospective Marriage Visa (subclass 300).

 Once you will be granted a Temporary Partner Visa (subclass 820 for onshore or subclass 301 for offshore), you will be entitle to: